-Working in a salon environment may seem like an appealing option, as you will be working alongside others, perhaps on a part-time basis.
-Or you may decide you prefer the freedom of working for yourself from the comfort of your own, or a client’s home.
+Working in a salon environment may be appealing, as you will be working alongside others, perhaps on a part-time basis.
+Alternatively, you may prefer the freedom of working for yourself from the comfort of your own or a client’s home.

 To qualify as an Indian head massage therapist you will have to invest in at least £350 for an ITEC accredited diploma course.

-Once you are a qualified therapist you may decide to purchase a massage chair, new towels and a wider selection of oils.
-You will, however, be required to purchase indemnity insurance to protect you against any claims made by a dissatisfied client.
+You also need to purchase indemnity insurance to protect you against any claims made by a dissatisfied client.
 This is a relatively small expense that will give you the peace of mind, and freedom, to work anywhere.